 Lethargy

 When your angelfish’s ability to breathe is impacted by ammonia, it’s exhausting for the fish to continue to swim without enough oxygen.
 Similarly, as their bodily functions fail, they become lethargic.
-As a result, the fish may appear motionless and stop swimming.

 You might notice your angelfish floating inside the tank, which causes the fish to look dead.
 Tired angelfish also sometimes prefer to lay at the bottom of the tank amongst the substrate.